VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Tobler's flow mapper 5b849ca858de45f192db4b8bd4f44c65.md

 # Tobler's Flow Mapper

+Note: We are unable to provide this dataset at this time.
 Graph features in papers: spatial,weighted edges Appeared in years: 2011
-Type of Collection: Uniform Benchmark is it stored properly?: No must be analyzed: No
+Type of Collection: Skip
+is it stored properly?: No
+must be analyzed: No
 In repo?: No